usgs/wdfn-blog/content/web-flags.md

 {{< figure src="/static/web-flags/5.png" caption="Two USGS staff repair equipment at an active streamgage.
 No data will be transmitted during this activity and a web flag can be applied to data during this time period.
 Photo credit: USGS - Cory Rogaczewski." alt="A photograph of two people repairing instrumentation on a stream bank.
 No data will be transmitted during this activity and a web flag can be applied to data during this time period." >}}
 </div>

-This is not a comprehensive list of all web flags that may be applied, but these examples show how web flags help us to explain to users what is happening with our data.
+ <b>This is not a comprehensive list of all web flags that may be applied,</b>
+but these examples show how web flags help us to explain to users what is happening with our data.
 Users can quickly glance at hydrographs with web flags and understand why data may not be showing up, what current